Skip to content

 Eagle Court

-The blues lias pathway draws the eye from the house across the most formal garden to the Middle Garden, and down to the Fountain Garden at the far end.
+The blue lias pathway draws the eye from the house across the most formal garden to the Middle Garden, and down to the Fountain Garden at the far end.
 The stone eagle sculptures on top of the original gate pillars give this area its name.
-In Eagle Court, the use of particular plants and colours combines the best of both Phyllis Reiss’ and Penelope Hobhouse’s contribution to the garden.
-This garden offers a colour scheme of blues and yellows with year-round interest for everyone.
+Eagle Court's borders are undergoing a renovation in 2025, taking inspiration from both Phyllis Reiss' and Penelope Hobhouse's designs.
+The replanting will retain the colour scheme of blues and yellows, with a mix of climbers, shrubs and perennials that provide year-round interest.
+In the spring, cherry trees burst into blossom along the wall here and in Middle Garden.

 Middle Garden

-Previously dominated by shrubs and small trees, this garden has undergone a transformation in recent years.
-Drawing inspiration from Penelope Hobhouse, new shrubs have been added to the borders, providing vibrant color and interest throughout the year.
+This garden has been transformed in recent years.
+Drawing inspiration from Penelope Hobhouse's planting, new shrubs have been added to the borders, providing vibrant colour and interest throughout the year.
 The view from the summerhouse to the memorial urn has been restored, and the addition of a newly carved bench offers a fresh perspective of the garden.

 The Fountain Garden

-Virtually hidden until the last moment, the central feature here is a circular lily pool with a simple fountain enclosed by yew hedges.
+Virtually hidden and enclosed by yew hedges, the central feature here is a circular lily pool with a simple fountain.
 The borders surrounding the pond were rejuvenated in 2021 and are filled with white roses and other flowering plants.
-A new stumpery has been added to the approach of the Fountain Garden using trees that had to be felled on the wider estate.
-In spring, the Tulips and Alliums bloom, but as late summer approaches, the area becomes more muted, offering a quiet and shaded retreat from the summer sun.
-This garden is flanked with two large Cornus Controversa that help highlight the shady seating area.
+In spring, the borders are filled with tulips and alliums, but as late summer approaches, the area becomes more muted.
+The focal point at the end of this garden is flanked with two large dogwoods, Cornus controversa (commonly called the wedding cake tree for its tiered branches), which offer shade for the seating and a quiet retreat from the summer sun.

 Stone containers with architectural planting in the Pool Garden at Tintinhull Garden